pdfcrowd/pdfcrowd-examples/tools/README.md

 ## Multiple URLs to a Single PDF File

-A utility for converting multiple URLs into a single PDF file.
-URLs may be specified in a text file or a sitemap XML file.
+A utility that can convert multiple URLs into a single PDF file.
+The URLs can be specified in a text file or a sitemap XML file.

-WARNING: This script is just for demo and can consume lots of Pdfcrowd credits!
-So there is a default limit of 10 pages.
-Use --max-pages option to increase the limit on your own risk.
+INFO: The script limits the number of PDF pages to 10 by default.
+You can use the`--max-pages` option to lift that limit but please note that this can potentionally consume a lot of API conversion credits.
+Use the `-h` option to see all available options.

 Run Wikipedia example with:
 ```